Real simple modules over simply-laced quantum affine algebras and categorifications of cluster algebras: On the classification of real simple modules in

 \section{On the classification of real simple modules in $\mathscr{C}^{\leq \xi}_\ell$}

-In this section, we establish connections between the additive categorifications of cluster algebras of type ADE and the monoidal categorifications of cluster algebras $\mathcal{A}^{\leq \xi}_1$.
-Any exchange relation appearing in additive categorifications is lifted to an exchange relation in monoidal categorifications, and, as a result, we completely classify the real simple modules in $\mathscr{C}^{\leq \xi}_1$.
+In this section, we establish connections between the additive categorifications of cluster algebras and the monoidal categorifications of cluster algebras.
+Any exchange relation appearing in additive categorifications of cluster algebras of type ADE is lifted to an exchange relation in monoidal categorifications of cluster algebras $\mathcal{A}^{\leq \xi}_1$, and, as a result, we completely classify the real simple modules in $\mathscr{C}^{\leq \xi}_1$.
 Inspired by Hernandez and Leclerc's work \cite{HL10,HL16}, we propose two conjectures for the study of all the real simple modules in $\mathscr{C}^{\leq \xi}_\ell$.

 In order to classify and study real simple modules in $\mathscr{C}^{\leq \xi}_\ell$, it is enough to study their $q$-characters.